ivankharitonov/hermes-docs/docs/admin/template-overlays.md

 ## Overview
 A **template overlay** predefines:
 - **Participants** (who signs)
-- **Placed fields** (Signature, Initials, Date, Checkbox, Free text, Full name, Date Time Signature)
+- **Placed fields** (Initials, Signature, Date, Checkbox, Free text, Full name, Date Time Signature)

 Overlays live under **Manage templates** and are **applied during session preparation** after you add a document.

-**Note:** In the editor, the left panel is labeled **Participants**.
-That’s what we call “roles” elsewhere in the docs.

 ## Example first
 You send the same NDA weekly.
-Build an overlay **“NDA — Candidate”** with:
+Build an overlay **"NDA — Candidate"** with:
 - Participant: **Candidate** (Signer)
 - Fields: **Signature** on page 2, **Initials** on each page, **Full name** on page 1

 During a new session, upload the NDA, open the document menu, and choose **Apply template overlay**.
 Fields appear in the right places.
-Enter the Candidate’s email and finalize.
+Enter the Candidate's email and finalize.

 ## Before you begin
 - **Role:** Admin with permission to manage templates/overlays (see [Roles and permissions](roles-permissions.md)).